Royal British Legion

 The Curry Rivel, Drayton and Fivehead Branch

 Nearly 100 years after its formation, the Curry Rivel, Drayton and Fivehead Branch of The Royal British Legion is thriving with around 120 members.
 But we need new members, particularly those of any rank who have served at least seven days or more in the Armed Forces – Regular or Reserve, and those who are in sympathy with the objectives of The Legion.

-Membership costs £17 per annum together with an additional £1.50 to help defray the Branch’s administrative costs..
-You can join here http://www.britishlegion.org.uk/membership/become-a-member/ or email the Branch’s Membership Secretary, Gordon Balmer, at email@example.com.
+Membership costs £17 per annum.
+You can join here http://www.britishlegion.org.uk/membership/become-a-member/ or email the Branch’s Membership Secretary, Gordon Balmer, at firstname.lastname@example.org

 Community Support.
 Do you need help and advice?
 Then we can point you in the right direction to obtain the support and assistance that you need.
 Please start the process by speaking to or emailing the Branch’s Community Support Secretary, Susan Willis, on 01458 250772 and at email@example.com.